Understanding Life Insurance

-Simply, there are two types of life insurance:
+Simply, there are two types of life insurance: Term and Permanent.

-With term, if you do not die during the term, the insurance company keeps the premiums you paid, and they do not owe a death benefit.
-Most people will purchase another term contract after theirs ends.
 Permanent insurance, conceptually, is a guaranteed pay out from the insurance company.
 As long as you pay your premiums, your policy will be in force your whole life, and eventually pay a death benefit to your beneficiaries.

 To fund this, premiums are usually much higher than term.
 However, premiums are not lost as an expense as with term.
 Instead, only some of your premium pays for the insurance company's expenses, and the risk you die prematurely; the remaining premium is set aside and grows, tax-deferred, with interest.
 The interest earned may be a fixed rate, based on the perfomance of an index (such as the S&P 500) or variable, based on the perfomance of investments you choose.